|Jay Forrester and Whirlwind|

-Jay Forrester, who invented core memory while working on Project Whirlwind at MIT, was born on July 14th 1918.
-Discover the man who invented core memory and, indirectly, gave a section of IProgrammer its name.
+Jay Forrester, who invented core memory while working on Project Whirlwind at MIT in the 1940s, died on November 16, 2016 aged 98.
+Discover the man who invented core memory and, indirectly, gave the Core section of IProgrammer its name.

 One of the fundamental problems that has to be solved to build a working computer is the provision of storage.
 Computers need lots and lots of high speed storage and it has to be cheap.
 Back in the early days the cost and limitations of the crude memory devices that were available threatened to stop the development of computing altogether.